pfnet/kaptest/README.md

 ```

 You can run test cases of multiple YAML files at once and display the test results together.

+#### Resource Manifest Validation

+kaptest incorporates [kubeconform](https://github.com/yannh/kubeconform) based manifest validation.
+All resources including policies need to follow schema.

+For custom resources, users need to define `schemaLocations` in a test policy to get CRD schema.
+The schema specification follows kubeconform's one and users can utlize schemas for it.
+The example is described in [internal/tester/testdata/vap-custom-resources.test/kaptest.yaml](./internal/tester/testdata/vap-custom-resources.test/kaptest.yaml).

+`kaptest run <test_manifest.yaml> --validate-resource-manifests=false` disables the validation.

 ### Operation Type